cisagov/trustymail/README.md

 ## Trustworthy Mail
 `trustymail` is a tool that evaluates SPF/DMARC records set in a domain's DNS.
+It also checks the mail servers listed in a domain's MX records for STARTTLS support.
 It saves its results to CSV or JSON.

 #### Installation
 Clone the repo, then